North Zealand

 North Zealand, also North Sealand (Nordsjælland), refers to the northeastern part of the Danish island of Zealand.
-The Danish tourist authorities have recently introduced the term Danish Riviera to cover the area in view of its increasing importance for tourism.
 The area has three royal castles and offers resorts with beaches, as well as lakes and forests.
 In addition to Kronborg Castle, three of the North Zealand forest areas used for royal par force hunting are included in the UNESCO World Heritage List.

+The Danish tourist authorities have recently introduced the term Danish Riviera to cover the area in view of its increasing importance for tourism.

 Geographical coverage

 The region has generally been understood to cover the area north of Greater Copenhagen between the Isefjord to the west and the Øresund to the east.

 Municipalities

 Since the Municipal reform of 2007, the region has been defined as comprising 11 municipalities: Allerød, Egedal, Fredensborg, Frederikssund, Furesø, Gribskov, Halsnæs, Helsingør, Hillerød, Hørsholm and Rudersdal.

 Major towns and cities

 The largest urban centres in the region are Helsingør (population 61,519), Hørsholm (46,229), Hillerød (31,181), Birkerød (20,041), Farum (18,335), Frederikssund (15,725) and Frederiksværk (12,029).
 The historic city of Roskilde (48,721) in the southwest is often included in North Zealand, especially in guide books.

 Frederikssund, known for its Viking Games held each summer, is also adjacent to the Hornsherred peninsula with opportunities for walking, cycling and sailing.
 Jægerspris Castle with a history dating back to the 13th century is now a historic house museum.

 Frederiksværk owes its existence to its industrial past including its cannon factory established in 1761 by Johan Frederik Classen in accordance with the wishes of King Frederik V. Gjethuset, part of the old factory, has now been converted into a cultural centre.
 Another attraction is the open-air Gunpowder Museum (Krudtværksmuseet).